Omega-3 Supplements and Their Health Benefits

 The Right Ratio Between EPA and DHA

-The ratio between EPA and DHA varies by source.
-Fish oil generally contains more EPA, while algae oil is typically richer in DHA.
-A balanced intake of both is ideal, as they complement each other’s effects.
-For most adults, a combined daily intake of 250 to 500 mg of EPA and DHA is recommended.
-People with specific health goals, such as heart or joint support, may benefit from higher doses under expert guidance.
-Vitbliss always ensures a balanced ratio and consistent quality in its omega-3 formulations.
+The ratio between EPA and DHA can vary depending on the source.
+Fish oil typically contains higher amounts of EPA, while algae oil is often richer in DHA.
+A combined intake of both is commonly recommended.
+For adults, a daily intake of 250 mg of EPA and DHA contributes to normal heart function.
+Higher intakes may be used in specific contexts under professional guidance.
+Vitbliss ensures consistent quality and a balanced composition in its omega-3 formulations.

 Omega-3 and Heart Health